Granitosaurus/granitosaurus.github.io/content/code/starting-to-crawl.md

 _"checking" square here is very simplified representation of async mechanism_

 For asynchronous crawling there are a lot of choices and no clear defacto standards.
-I recommend [requests-futures] for caroutine based approach and [twisted] for callback based approach.
+I recommend [requests-futures] for caroutine based approach and [twisted] or [treq] for callback based approach.

 >__caroutines or callbacks?__ While caroutines are much more favored async principle these days callbacks have a special place in web-crawling community as the logic tends to match scraping patterns better